jfacorro/clojure-lab/docs/lab.core.md

 - Keymap management:
   - Register keymaps at the :global and :language levels.
-    - Consider :local level, though not sure how that would work.
+    - Consider :local level, which registers the km in the current document.
   - Unregister keymaps at the same levels.
   - Mapper that can be attached to UI controls.